travis-ci/docs-travis-ci-com/user/reference/overview.md

 * Using `arch: s390x` routes your build to IBM Z-based LXD containers.
 You can specify which version of Ubuntu using the `dist` key.

-* Using `arc: arm64-graviton2` routes you to the environment powered by Arm 64 Graviton2 CPUs.
+* Using `arc: arm64-graviton2` routes you to the environment powered by Arm64 Graviton2 CPUs.

 * If you have set `os:` key to target Linux environment, you can further specify the environment type using the `virt:` key.